AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `ha_insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit HA Gateway.
 Required for AWS, AWSGov and AWSChina if `insane_mode` is enabled and `ha_subnet` is set.
 Example: AWS: "us-west-1a".
 * `ha_eip` - (Optional) Public IP address that you want to assign to the HA peering instance.
 If no value is given, a new EIP will automatically be allocated.
 Only available for AWS, GCP, AWSGov and AWSChina.
 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if enabling HA.
 Example: "t2.micro".
+* `ha_availability_domain` - (Optional) HA gateway availability domain.
+Required and valid only for OCI.
+Available as of provider version R2.19.2.
+* `ha_fault_domain` - (Optional) HA gateway fault domain.
+Required and valid only for OCI.
+Available as of provider version R2.19.2.

 ### Insane Mode
 * `insane_mode` - (Optional) Specify true for [Insane Mode](https://docs.aviatrix.com/HowTos/insane_mode.html) high performance gateway.
 Insane Mode gateway size must be at least c5 size (AWS and AWSGov) or Standard_D3_v2 (Azure and AzureGov); for GCP only four size are supported: "n1-highcpu-4", "n1-highcpu-8", "n1-highcpu-16" and "n1-highcpu-32".
 If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet for AWS, Azure, AzureGov and AWSGov.
 Only available for AWS, GCP/OCI (with Active Mesh 2.0 enabled), Azure, AzureGov and AWSGov.
 Valid values: true, false.
 Default value: false.